davidfoord1/suitestrings/README.md

 The interface is built with a consistent naming scheme and argument structure.
-The first argument will be the string or strings to work on, which makes it particularly convenient to work with pipes `|>`.
-Functions start with prefixes for easy identification and
+The first argument will be the string or strings to work on, which makes it particularly convenient to work with pipes.
+Functions start with prefixes for easy identification and auto-completion:
-auto-completion:

 - `str_` for vectorised operations on strings.
 - `chr_` for vector-wide operations over strings.